Pinky-Cat/pinky-cat.github.io/indexes/interesting-websites.md

 - [Gris Grimly](https://www.madcreator.com) - Art of Gothic origin like Don't Starve.
 - [EVER DREAM THIS MAN?](https://www.thisman.org) - EVERY NIGHT THROUGHOUT THE WORLD HUNDREDS OF PEOPLE DREAM ABOUT THIS FACE
 - [David Oreilly](https://www.davidoreilly.com/) - Uses Computer Graphics for short films.
+- [Collateral Damage Studios](https://www.collateralds.com/) - Collateral Damage Studios is a group of art enthusiasts who debuted on the Singapore illustration scene in 2007.

 # Gaming